atainaive/lab_work1_Alg_struct/README.md

-# some_CPlusPlus
+# lab work 1
-I created a text editor with an implementation of linked list structure in C++
+the implementation of linked list structure with some additional functions in C++